 A bank's liabilities include call money, market borrowings, certificates of deposit, and investments in deposits in other banks.
 In short, the higher the cash reserve ratio, the less money is available to banks for lending and investing.

-NDTL = Demand and time liabilities (deposits) with public sector banks and other banks – deposits with other banks (liabilities)
+NDTL = (Deposits with public and other banks) − (Deposits with other banks as liabilities)

 Cash Reserve Ratio (CRR) is one of the main components of the RBI’s monetary policy, which regulates the money supply, level of inflation, and liquidity in the country.
 The higher the CRR, the lower the liquidity with the banks and vice versa.
 During high levels of inflation, attempts are made to reduce the flow of money in the economy.